ansible-community/community-website/posts/archive/the-anatomy-of-automation-execution-environments.md

 There will be instances where the configuration in the automation execution environment specification isn't reflected or errors occur when you're building the automation execution environment.
-In these instances, it\'s important to understand the role for the EE_BUILDER_IMAGE.
+In these instances, it's important to understand the role for the EE_BUILDER_IMAGE.
 The next section explains this in more detail.

 # Automation execution environment design